state-alchemists/zrb/docs/getting-started.md

 In the example, we create an instance of a `CmdTask` and assign it to the `hello_cmd` variable.
 Finally, we register the Task in Zrb's `runner` to make it accessible from the CLI.
 The Task has several properties.

 - `name`: Representing the Task name, conventionally written in `kebab-case` (i.e., separated by `-`).
-You should use the Task's name whenever you want to run the Task from the CLI.
+In our example, the Task name was `hello-cmd`
-- `envs`: Representing the environment variable.
+- `envs`: Representing the environment variable used by the Task.
-- `inputs`: Representing user inputs.
+- `inputs`: Representing user inputs used by the Task.
 - `cmd`: Representing the command line to execute.

 Notice how we use `$USER` to get the value of the Environment Variable and `{{input.color}}` to get the user input.